All Episodes

 In fact, give you an illustration here from ABC News.

-It's not every day that you hear a Democrat senator charge that a fellow Democrats proposing to raise taxes on the middle class.
+It's not every day that you hear a Democrat senator charge at a fellow Democrat's proposing to raise taxes on the middle class.

-Health economists believe that a tax on high price benefits could help slow the growth of health costs by making consumers more sensitive to prices.
+Health economists believe that a tax on high-priced benefits could help slow the growth of health costs by making consumers more sensitive to prices.

 Costs can be controlled by making consumers more sensitive to prices.

-Uh that's what we have been saying all along in this in this debate.
+That's what we have been saying all along in this debate.

 But liberals only connect these dots when it comes to taxes.

-So Jay Rockefeller, I'm not gonna go for this.
+So Jay Rockefeller, I'm not going to go for this.

 It raises taxes on the middle class.